ceifa/garrysmod-docker/README.md

 ## Supported tags
 * `latest` - the most recent production-ready image, based on `debian`
 * `debian` - a gmod server based on debian
+* `debian-x64` - (NOT STABLE YET) a gmod server based on debian but running on beta version of srcds for x64 bit CPUs
 * `debian-root` - same as `debian` but executed as root user
 * `debian-post` - same as `debian` but the server is installed with the container starting
 * `debian-post-root` - same as `debian-post` but executed as root user